basarat/typescript-book/docs/styleguide/styleguide.md

 * Use `PascalCase` for names

 > Reason: Convention followed by the TypeScript team.
-Namespaces are effectively just a class with static members.
+Name are effectively just a class with static members.
 Class names are `PascalCase` => Namespace names are `PascalCase`

 **Bad**
 ```ts